-Greece releases an Israeli man from detention but temporarily prohibits him from leaving the island of Rhodes, where he has been held for 14 days due to what he and Israel claim is a mistaken Interpol warrant.
+A Greek court freed an Israeli man from jail Tuesday after he was held for 14 days on what Israel claims is a mistaken Interpol warrant.

-The court orders that Dudi Ashkenazi remain in Rhodes until a final decision on his fate is made.
+The local court ordered Dudi Ashkenazi to remain on Rhodes island until a final decision is made on the matter.

-The Walla news site reports that Ashkenazi wasn’t in Peru in 2012 and that a salary slip from the same month as the alleged offense shows he was in Israel at the time, working as a driver for the Dan bus company.
+Walla news reported Tuesday that a salary slip from the same month Ashkenazi was said to have committed the crimes showed he was in Israel working as a driver for the Dan bus company.